-When Morris and Annie Zeidman started The Scott Mission in 1941, they told themselves they would serve the needs of the poor and lost in the community as long as God provided the means.
+When Morris and Annie Zeidman started The Scott Mission in 1941, they told themselves they would serve the needs of the most vulnerable in the community as long as God provided the means.

-In addition, there are more than 100 staff and 2,500 volunteers who dedicate themselves to carrying on the Zeidmans” legacy of love and service.
+In addition, there are more than 100 staff and 2,500 volunteers who dedicate themselves to carrying on the Zeidman legacy of love and service.

 This is how it all began.

 Seventeen-year old Morris Zeidman left his home in Poland to start a new life in Toronto, just prior to WWI.
 When he arrived, he realized he needed to learn English and spent time exploring the streets of the city.
 One day as he was walking near the corner of Elm and Elizabeth Street, a sign written in Hebrew characters on the window of a building caught his eye.
 It read: “House of Good Tidings of the Messiah of the Children of Israel.”
 Intrigued, he went into the building.
 This was the Christian Synagogue, a ministry established in 1908 by the Presbyterian Church in Canada.
 Through the vision of the Rev. J. MacPherson Scott, the Synagogue had been created to share the Gospel of Jesus Christ with Jewish immigrants.

 Morris began searching for the truth by asking a lot of questions and having long discussions with the leaders of the Christian Synagogue.
 It was a long struggle, but eventually Morris found the Truth in Jesus Christ and accepted Him as the long-awaited Messiah.
 Morris was a changed man.
 He decided to study at Knox College to become a Presbyterian minister so more people would hear the Good News.